Exact non-stationary solutions of the Euler equations in two and three dimensions: Introduction

 A second more geometric viewpoint proceeds at the level of Lagrangian flows.
 One begins with the flow generated by an arbitrary time-dependent divergence-free vector field $V(t)$ and precomposes it with the flow generated by a Killing field $X$.
 Requiring that the resulting flow satisfies the Euler equations leads to an evolution equation for $V(t)$.
 The structure of this equation reveals that the spectrum of the coadjoint operator associated with $X$ naturally produces a particularly simple class of its solutions.
 Once a suitable solution $V(t)$ is obtained, precomposing again with the isometric flow generated by $X$ produces a corresponding solution of the Euler equations.
 Moreover, the underlying Lie algebraic structure provides a simple criterion for determining when the resulting Euler flow is genuinely non-stationary.

-When applied to two-dimensional ideal hydrodynamics our construction recovers several well-known solutions, including Kelvin waves on flat domains and Rossby-Haurwitz waves on the round sphere.
+When applied to two-dimensional ideal hydrodynamics our construction recovers several well-known solutions, including Kelvin waves on flat domains and Rossby-Haurwitz waves on the round sphere\footnote{Note that some of these have been independently derived as Euler solutions by other authors~\cite{azencot2015discrete, chern2024force}}.
 In addition, we obtain explicit solutions on curved surfaces such as the hyperbolic disk.
 In three dimensions we produce new explicit solutions of the Euler equations on manifolds including the round three-sphere and various circle and torus bundles with nontrivial geometry.
 On the three-sphere, these solutions may be viewed as higher-dimensional analogues of Rossby-Haurwitz waves: they are periodic in time and occur in families of multiplicity greater than one.

 Although our primary focus is on explicit constructions, the geometric nature of the solutions suggests that they may exhibit interesting stability properties.
 We expect that the methods developed here will be useful in future investigations in this direction from the Euler-Arnold viewpoint.